 Entrée Resources Ltd., together with its subsidiaries (collectively referred to as the "Company" or "Entrée"), is focused on the exploration of mineral property interests.
-The Company is principally focused on its Entrée/Oyu Tolgoi Joint Venture Project in Mongolia.
+The Company is principally focused on its Entrée/Oyu Tolgoi Joint Venture Property in Mongolia.

-The Company has its primary listing in Canada on the Toronto Stock Exchange ("TSX") and secondary listing in the United States on the NYSE American LLC ("NYSE American").
+The Company has its primary listing in Canada on the Toronto Stock Exchange ("TSX") and its common shares also trade in the United States on the Over-the-Counter OTCQB Venture Market ("OTCQB") under the symbol "ERLFF".

 The Company's registered office is at Suite 2900, 550 Burrard Street, Vancouver, BC, V6C 0A3, Canada.